 If you’d prefer not to partake in a maintenance plan or service plan with us, it will be up to you to cover the entire cost of any servicing or maintenance required for your lease vehicle.

-There are multiple components of your lease vehicle that are checked during a service.
+Multiple components of your lease vehicle are checked during a service.
 They are tested to make sure they are still completing their function correctly and efficiently.
 The parts that are checked during a full service are:

 If you have any more questions about MOT or Servicing, we will be happy to answer them.
 You can get in contact with us by calling 0345 350 3776, emailing us at email@example.com or sending us a message via our live chat function!